seandstewart/bardly/pending/tragedies/othello/11-player.md

 I'll send her to you presently;
 And I'll devise a mean to draw the Moor
 Out of the way, that your converse and business
-May be more free. /
+May be more free.

 **CASSIO**
-/ I humbly thank you for't.
+I humbly thank you for't. /

 *Exit IAGO*

+/ I never knew
+A Florentine more kind and honest.

 *Enter EMILIA*